hcer1999/vitepress_blog/docs/nextjs-cn/app/api-reference/config/eslint.md

   - `react-hooks`
   - `jsx-a11y`
   - `import`
-- You've defined specific `parserOptions` that are different from how Babel is configured within Next.js (this is not recommended unless you have [customized your Babel configuration](/docs/nextjs-cn/pages/guides/configuring/babel))
+- You've defined specific `parserOptions` that are different from how Babel is configured within Next.js (this is not recommended unless you have customized your Babel configuration)
 - You have `eslint-plugin-import` installed with Node.js and/or TypeScript [resolvers](https://github.com/benmosher/eslint-plugin-import#resolvers) defined to handle imports
+  /nextjs-cn/
   Then we recommend either removing these settings if you prefer how these properties have been configured within [`eslint-config-next`](https://github.com/vercel/next.js/blob/canary/packages/eslint-config-next/index.js) or extending directly from the Next.js ESLint plugin instead:

 ```js
 module.exports = {